bablokb/nerd-alarmclock/README.md

 plug in the LED-strip or the hat on the Pi.
 You can either connect the components using
 [some jumper cables](doc/assembly.jpg "Assembly"), or you use an extension board.
-When using jumper cables, observe use the pinout provided by [https://pinout.xyz](https://pinout.xyz "Pinout").
+When using jumper cables, observe the pinout provided by [https://pinout.xyz](https://pinout.xyz "Pinout").
 The pins are also documented [here](doc/pins.md "Pins").